thom1606/ShareBox/README.md

 1. There is a limit of 20 active boxes at a time.
 After you have created 20 boxes, you will have to wait for one to expire before you can continue.
 2. Only 10 people can download from a box.
 If you would like more people to download your files, you should re-share those files.
-3. Only files smaller than 5 GB can be uploaded for now.
-I'm looking into multi-part uploading, which will allow for much larger files; this is coming in the near future.

 ## Future Plans 🏅

 ShareBox is still in active development, but it's already useful for quick and easy file sharing.
 That said, here are some features I'm currently planning or actively working on:

-1. Multi-part upload.
-This will allow for much larger files to be uploaded (only the 250 GB cap from the subscription should become the limit).
+1. ~~Multi-part upload.
+This will allow for much larger files to be uploaded (only the 250 GB cap from the subscription should become the limit).~~
 2. ~~Drag & drop files to create new boxes.~~
 3. ~~Adding files to the box that is currently being created (so you can select more files from different folders, etc.).~~
 4. File previews for the download page (starting with images).